 Hello, all.
-I'm a 29-year-old illustrator and I love fan fiction.
+I'm a 30-year-old visual designer and I love fan fiction.
 I enjoy writing, though I prefer co-authoring stories rather than flat-out writing solo.
 I end up doodling when I try doing that.
 My biggest hobby is drawing and I enjoy video games.
 I work as a video scriptwriter, graphic designer, and content developer at a Fortune 500 company, and I'm beyond happy to have broken into my chosen industry.
 I have a BFA in Illustration and Graphic Design.

 If you wrote a review and it's not responded to, please understand that my schedule is very demanding most weeks and honestly, if I can't think of something worthwhile to say, I don't say anything at all.
 My co-authors and I read every review that is submitted.
 If you have a question that you really, really want answered, please send a PM.
 I'm much better about getting back to those.

 I hope you enjoy the stories I post here, long though some of them may be, and I hope that if nothing else, it encourages others to pick up a pen and write.

 This quote is a tidbit provided by my journalism professor in college.
 It's attributed to Wilson Follett: